Fire and rescue services

 Follow park rules and the advice of wardens.

-Malawi experiences natural disasters and severe weather.
+Malawi experiences natural disasters and severe weather, including flooding and cyclones.

 Malawi experiences earthquakes.